When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Do I Pronounce Damian?

-Damian is pronounced, “DAY-mee-in.”
-The name rhymes with the words “alien” or “Canadian.”
+The most common American English pronunciation is DAY-mee-in.
+The name rhymes with “alien” or “Canadian.”

 Is Damian a Boy or Girl Name?